FRRouting/frr/doc/user/pim.rst

 .. clicmd:: debug pim trace

-   This traces pim code and how it is running.
+   This traces PIM code and how it is running.

 .. clicmd:: debug pim bsm